-On September 17, 1984, seismology or the science that deals with earthquakes, was transferred to the Institute from Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA).
+On 17 September 1984, seimology or the science that deals with earthquakes, was transferred to the Institute from Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA).
 PHIVOLC was renamed Philippine Institute of Volcanology and Seismology (PHIVOLCS).

-On January 30, 1987, by virtue of Executive Order No. 128, the NSTA was structurally and functionally transformed into the Department of Science and Technology was granted its present mandates.
+On 30 January 1987, by virtue of Executive Order No. 128, the NSTA was structurally and functionally transformed into the Department of Science and Technology (DOST).
+PHIVOLCS was granted its present mandates.

 As specified in Executive Order No. 128, PHIVOLCS has been mandated to perform the following functions: